r4huldeveloper/skill_pilot/Approach.md

 -   **Real-time Coding Sandbox:** For technical roles, integrate a Monaco Editor to assess live coding alongside conversational probing.

 ---
-*SkillScan AI: Transforming how the world validates proficiency.*
+*SkillPilot: Transforming how the world validates proficiency.*